Genetics of Pharmacoresistant Epilepsy

 If you are still unable to produce a sample, take a teaspoon of water, vigorously swish it around in your mouth and add that to the tube.

-If you find the saliva collection kit is not suitable for you to use please let us know as there are other sample collection options available that we can provide.
+If you find the saliva collection kit is not suitable for you to use, please let us know as there are other sample collection options available that we can provide.
 Please call or email us using the contact details below if this is an issue.

-Even if your saliva sample is discoloured in the tube (e.g., lipstick or food scraps or blood), there is still plenty of your DNA in the tube for us to extract and use.
+Even if your saliva sample is discoloured in the tube (e.g., lipstick, food scraps or blood), there is still plenty of your DNA in the tube for us to extract and use.
 Please return it to us and if we need you to provide another sample we will be in contact.

 Please find instructions on how to provide a saliva sample into the tube here